wolfkidsounds/wildplants/README.md

-# Wildplants
+# Wildplants 2

 This mod adds wild plants (crops) similar to the farmers delight or croptopia world generation.

 **Current Feature Sets**

+- Global Patch Size and Frequency Control
+- Turn on/off features individually
+- Biome Category, Patch Size and Frequency can be controlled for each plant individually
+- Drops can be configured using datapacks (simple loot tables)
+- Textures can be configured using resourcepacks

 *1.18.1*

 - [x] Minecraft Crops
 - [x] Immersive Engineering Hemp
-- [x] Global Patch Size and Frequency Control
-- [x] Turn on/off features individually
-- [x] Biome Category, Patch Size and Frequency can be controlled for each plant individually
-- [x] Drops can be configured using datapacks (simple loot tables)
-- [x] Textures can be configured using resourcepacks

 ---

 *1.17.1*

 - [x] Minecraft Crops
-- [x] Global Patch Size and Frequency Control
-- [x] Turn on/off features individually
-- [x] Biome Category, Patch Size and Frequency can be controlled for each plant individually
-- [x] Drops can be configured using datapacks (simple loot tables)
-- [x] Textures can be configured using resourcepacks

 ---